 It is also tempting to pick a family member to serve as your child’s mentor.
 We discourage this because it is important that your child establish meaningful Christian relationships outside of his/her family.

 Our church does have a list of people who have volunteered to serve as Confirmation mentors.
-Chris and Whitney can let you know who these people are.
-Also, if you need assistance with selecting a mentor for your child, please contact Chris or Whitney.
+Chris McAlilly and Kelly Fenwick can let you know who these people are.
+Also, if you need assistance with selecting a mentor for your child, please contact Chris or Kelly.